iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/README.md

 ## Privacy Features
 Built with privacy-first principles:
-- No JavaScript tracking
+- No first-party analytics or tracking scripts
-- No external dependencies
+- Content images are served locally from this domain
 - No cookies
-- No local storage
+- No `localStorage` persistence for UI preferences
-- Minimal external requests
+- No automatic third-party embeds
-- Strong Content Security Policy
+- Strong Content Security Policy via Cloudflare Pages `_headers`
 - Privacy-preserving contact methods
 - Secure email routing